The geometry of spacetime from quantum measurements: Recovering the spacetime metric through local measurements of quantum fields

 We consider a set of $N^n$ detectors parametrized by $(\text{j}_1,...,\text{j}_n)$ where each $\text{j}_i$ runs from $1$ to $N$.
 For simplicity, let us work under the assumption that the detectors undergo trajectories associated to the coordinate system $x^\mu$, so that {they} move along the curves \mbox{$x^i = x^i_{\text{j}_i} = \text{const}$}.
 Then, $x^i_{\text{j}_i}$ are the constants that determine the spatial coordinates of each detector.
 This simplifying assumption will allow us to easily compute the metric in the $x^\mu$ coordinates.

 We consider that each detector interacts $N_0$ times with the field.
 The time coordinate of the center points of the interactions will be given by $x^0 = x^0_{\text{j}_0}$, with ${\text{j}_0}$ running from $1$ to $N_0$, corresponding to the values of time where the interactions happen.
 In this setup, we obtain a $D$-dimensional lattice of points labelled by $({\text{j}_0},\text{j}_1,...,\text{j}_n)$ associated to the events in which the detector interactions take place.
+A schematic representation of the setup can be found in Fig. \ref{fig:scheme}.
 We can then apply the formalism described in Section \ref{sec:explicit} by choosing the surfaces $\Sigma_t$ as the spacelike surfaces determined by $x^0 = \text{const}$.
 This allows one to obtain (from the readouts of the detectors) an approximation to the correlation function of the quantum field $W(\mf x,\mf x')$ when $\mf x$ and $\mf x'$ are events in the lattice.

 As discussed, to recover the spacetime metric we will employ the discrete derivative of the Wightman function.
 We can obtain it directly from experimentally measurable detector data from the local measurements centered at the points parametrized by $\mathfrak{j}\coloneqq({\text{j}_0},\text{j}_1,...,\text{j}_n)$.
 We denote the coordinates of the interaction point $(x^0_{\text{j}_0},x^1_{\text{j}_1},...,x^n_{\text{j}_n})$ by $x^\mu_{\mathfrak{j}}$, so that after measuring the quantum field with the particle detectors, we obtain $W(\mf x_{\mathfrak{j}},\mf x_{\mathfrak{l}})$ for all values of the multi-indices $\mathfrak{j}$ and $\mathfrak{l}$.